tjingsheng/tp/docs/UserGuide.md

 ### 4.1.2.
 Add a local course: `localcourse add`

-Adds a local course using attributes such as localcode, localname, units and description in this order.
+Adds a local course using attributes such as localcode, localname, localunit and localdescription in this order.
 This is useful
 when:
 - you are adding a new local course offered by NUS Computing.
 - you wish to add a local course that is not preloaded in SEPlendid.